MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagement.md

         - `[Status <String>]`: The step status.
 Possible values: InProgress, Initializing, Completed, Expired.
 Read-only.
     - `[RoleAssignmentScheduleInstances <IMicrosoftGraphUnifiedRoleAssignmentScheduleInstance[]>]`:
       - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-      - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+      - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
-      - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+      - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-      - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+      - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
-      - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+      - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-      - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+      - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
+Can be a group or a user.
       - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-      - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+      - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
+Supports $filter (eq).
       - `[Id <String>]`: Read-only.
       - `[ActivatedUsing <IMicrosoftGraphUnifiedRoleEligibilityScheduleInstance>]`: unifiedRoleEligibilityScheduleInstance
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-        - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+        - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
-        - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+        - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-        - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+        - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
-        - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+        - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-        - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+        - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
+Can be a group or a user.
         - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-        - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+        - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
+Supports $filter (eq).
         - `[Id <String>]`: Read-only.
-        - `[EndDateTime <DateTime?>]`: Time that the roleEligibilityScheduleInstance will expire
+        - `[EndDateTime <DateTime?>]`: Time that the roleEligibilityScheduleInstance will expire.
         - `[MemberType <String>]`: Membership type of the assignment.
 It can either be Inherited, Direct, or Group.
-        - `[RoleEligibilityScheduleId <String>]`: ID of the parent roleEligibilitySchedule for this instance
+        - `[RoleEligibilityScheduleId <String>]`: Identifier of the parent roleEligibilitySchedule for this instance.
-        - `[StartDateTime <DateTime?>]`: Time that the roleEligibilityScheduleInstance will start
+        - `[StartDateTime <DateTime?>]`: Time that the roleEligibilityScheduleInstance will start.
       - `[AssignmentType <String>]`: Type of the assignment.
 It can either be Assigned or Activated.
       - `[EndDateTime <DateTime?>]`: Time that the roleAssignmentInstance will expire
       - `[MemberType <String>]`: Membership type of the assignment.
 It can either be Inherited, Direct, or Group.